 - Car accident injuries – Since school is out, teens will spend more time during the week driving than during the school year.
 This means more inexperienced drivers are on the road for longer periods of time, increasing the risk of crashes.
 Furthermore, the summer heat can increase the chances of vehicle equipment failure, so make sure you conduct maintenance on your car before going on a road trip.

 - Burn injuries – Whether it’s playing with fireworks or making burgers on the grill, thousands of home fires and burn injuries involve these fire hazards.
 Leave the fireworks up to the professionals and exercise caution when lighting the grill, opening the cover, and using gasoline on the grill.

 - Heat-related illness – From mild dehydration to severe heatstroke, people often visit the hospital due to heat-related conditions.
 Fewer than 1,000 Americans die each year to heat-related illness, while plenty more experience more mild symptoms of too much exposure to the sun, such as headaches, dizziness, nausea, and disorientation.
 Always be mindful of the temperature outside and stay hydrated.
 When the temperature is high, avoid being outside for prolonged periods of time.

-If you have suffered an injury caused by negligence in Nassau County, contact Foley Griffin, LLP and request a free consultation with our experienced legal team today.
+If you have suffered an injury caused by negligence in Nassau County, contact Foley Griffin and request a free consultation with our experienced legal team today.